blue-triangle-tech/btt-swift-sdk/README.md

 BlueTriangle.endTimer(timer)
 ```

-This automatically stops the timer, though you can end timing earlier by calling the timer's `end()` method.
+Running timers are automatically stopped when passed to `BlueTriangle.endTimer(_:purchaseConfirmation:)`, though you can end timing earlier by calling the timer's `end()` method.

 ```swift
 timer.end()